membriux/flask-mongodb-back4app-starter/README.md

 Starter app for connecting flask app with mongo db hosted on Back4app (free DB)

 Why create this template?
-- Back4app provides a free mongodb
+- Back4app provides FREE mongodb!
 - There are no python resources on how to create a backend service that connects to Back4app (until this one)

 **Sample Demo**